pkeilbach/htwg-practical-nlp/docs/lectures/feature_extraction.md

     - Numpy array
     - ...

-Based on this table, we can build the feature vector for a document $i$ as follows:
+Based on this table, we can build the feature vector for a document $i$, by summing up the positive and negative frequencies of each word in the document.

+Considering the **bias unit** as the first feature, the feature vector $x_i$ looks like this:

 <!-- prettier-ignore-start -->
 $$ x_i = [1, \sum_{j=1}^{m} n_{pos}(w_j), \sum_{j=1}^{m} n\_{neg}(w_j)] $$